ricardogodi/image-processing-project/README.md

 ### Description

 This project processes PPM image files, performing operations like grayscale conversion, thresholding, flipping horizontally, edge detection, and rotating right by 90 degrees.
-The project is written in F# and uses C# as a bridge to call the F# functions.
+The project is written in F# and uses functional programming techniques to manipulate the images.
+C# is used as a bridge to call the F# functions.

 ### Contributions